 - Give the stacked cake layers a thin crumb coat and chill it for about 15 minutes.

 - Apply another layer of coffee buttercream and smooth it all around.
-For the embossed pattern on the cake, I used my kitchen towels.
+For the embossed design on the cake, I used my kitchen towels.
+The had a lovely pattern on them and worked well for the cake.
 To emboss the pattern, place the kitchen towel smoothly on the surface of the buttercream.
 Use your fingers to very gently rub the pattern on the buttercream with a fondant smoother or your fingers.

 - Carefully peel off the kitchen towel and repeat the process until the whole cake is covered.